-

 Congratulations to Lyndsey Gilmer!
 Inducted into the British BMX Hall of Fame Class of 2025 – Female Racer

-Lyndsey Gilmer rode for Redline (Ireland) and Hotshot (England) during her BMX career.
-Her first-ever race took place in Ireland at Walkinstown Park, Dublin, on a grass course with wooden ramps and no starting gate — just a rope.
+Lyndsey Gilmer rode for Redline in Ireland and Hotshot in England during her BMX career.
+Her first ever race took place in Ireland at Walkinstown Park in Dublin on a grass course with wooden ramps and no starting gate, just a rope.
 The starter would shout, “Ready, steady, go!” and drop it.
-In her first moto, Lyndsey’s pedal…
+In her first…

 -